polarfire-soc/polarfire-soc-documentation/software-development/hss-payloads.md

 	4. If not using an SMP bare metal application. ensure that `MPFS_HAL_SHARED_MEM_ENABLED` is not defined.

-- If targetting the LIM, configure linker scripts appropriately - the default linker script should be adjusted if a bare metal application is going to target the LIM.
-This is due to the fact that that the HSS uses a region of the LIM starting at 0x8000000 and the default bare metal linker scripts also target 0x8000000.
-To solve this, the map file for the HSS can be consulted to determine the end address of the region used by the HSS.
-In practice a LIM start address of 0x8030000 for the bare metal application leaves sufficient space for the HSS.
+- Be especially careful if targetting the LIM to configure linker scripts appropriately: the default linker script should be adjusted if a bare metal application is going to target the LIM.
+This is due to the fact that that the HSS uses a region of the LIM starting at 0x08000000 and the default bare metal linker scripts also target 0x08000000.
+To resolve this, the map file for the HSS can be consulted to determine the end address of the region used by the HSS.
+Currently the HSS (plus OpenSBI) requires about 400KiB of LIM (0x60000), but this may change.

 ### Generating a payload with a bare metal application <a name="bare-metal-payload"></a>